gtiley/Phasing/README.md

 4. Incorporating joint genotyping with a single reference

 ## Explanation of the control file options
+### There are several input and output folders and files to keep track of
 REF = input folder reference fasta files
 GENOTYPE\_OUT = output folder for genotyping files PHASE\_OUT = output folder for phased sequences, but split by individual